cloudfoundry/docs-bosh/content/nats-ca-rotation.md

     expired!

 ### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it {: #step-3}

+In the `bosh create-env` invocation, replace the previous ops-file with the `remove-old-ca.yml` ops-file like in the example below.
+The content of this file is detailed later.

 ```shell
 bosh create-env ~/workspace/bosh-deployment/bosh.yml \